 Dale Peterson, Executive director of the Eagle Brook Association

-Dale Peterson is executive director of the Eagle Brook Association, a ministry of Eagle Brook Church, Lino Lakes, Minnesota.
+Dale Peterson is executive director of the Eagle Brook Association, a ministry of Eagle Brook Church, which has nine locations in the Minneapolis/St. Paul metro area.